Fertility Awareness Method (FAM)

 How do the Fertility Awareness Methods work?

-Fertility Awareness is a system of monitoring when ovulation occurs and making sure you only have unprotected intercourse on the days when you aren’t at risk of becoming pregnant, based on your ovulation cycle and sperm survival rates.
+Fertility Awareness is a way of monitoring when ovulation occurs and making sure you only have unprotected intercourse on the days when you aren’t at risk of becoming pregnant, based on your ovulation cycle and sperm survival rates.

 How do I use the Fertility Awareness Methods?